Have a safe and fun beach holiday

 - Swim between the flags at patrolled beaches: Red and yellow flags are a familiar sight at New Zealand beaches – they’re put in an area designated as safe to swim, and where a lifeguard’s attention will be focused.
 You’ll find similar flags at overseas beaches such as the popular Bondi Beach in Sydney, Australia.
 No flags?
 The beach could be unsafe to swim at.
 If in doubt, stay out.

 - Keep mozzies and sandflys out: Do you know what’s not a silly idea at all?
 Mosquito nets to hang above your bed during the summer months, especially when you’re staying near water or out in the open.
 You can find these at camping stores or other multi-product stores.

 - Had your shots?
-If you’re travelling to more exotic beach locales like Thailand, you should see your doctor about which vaccinations you’ll need before you go.
+If you’re travelling to more exotic beach locales, you should see your doctor about which vaccinations you’ll need before you go.
 A Hepatitis A vaccination, for instance, is recommended for all travellers.